 Welcome to the D-Wave™ system documentation.

-Here you’ll find information about D-Wave’s quantum computers and hybrid quantum-classical solvers, the Leap™ quantum cloud service (which includes user administration), and a cloud-based integrated development environment (IDE) that you can use to develop applications and submit problems to solvers.
+Here you’ll find information about D-Wave’s quantum computers and hybrid quantum-classical solvers, the Leap™ quantum cloud service (including user administration), and supported integrated development environments (IDEs) that you can use to develop applications and submit problems to solvers.

 The two main steps of solving problems using quantum computers are to formulate your problem as an objective function (a mathematical expression of the problem to be optimized) and find good solutions by sampling.

 Samplers are processes that sample from low-energy states of objective functions.
 D-Wave provides quantum computers, quantum-classical hybrid samplers, and classical samplers that run in the Leap environment.
 These compute resources are known as solvers.